drxwski/drxwski/README.md

 - 👋 Hi, I’m @drxwski
-- 👀 I’m interested in ...
+- 👀 I’m interested in sports, finances, nature/travel.
 - 🌱 I’m currently learning Computer Science / Cloud Computing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+GMAIL: DrewLuxx@Gmail

 <!---
 drxwski/drxwski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.